Group 2 (1)

 He holds his BA in Psychology and his MBA in Business Management and Psychology.
 He is viewed as an authority on leadership and management development, lectures, and heads the “Rabin Leadership Program” at IDC Herzliya.

-Since 2014 he has focused on fully merging the LIBI Fund and AWIS in order to maximize their efficiency and impact, and since 2015 has served as the active, voluntary chairman of the integrated organization, known as “Yahad – United for Israel’s Soldiers.”
+Since 2014 he has focused on fully merging the LIBI Fund and AWIS in order to maximize their efficiency and impact, and since 2015 has served as the active, voluntary chairman of the integrated organization, known as “The Association for the Israel Soldiers.”

-Gen. Yair is married to Edna, has four children, and 13 grandchildren.
+Gen. Yair is married to Edna and has four children and 13 grandchildren.

 His daughter, Captain Shlomit Yair, fell in the line of duty while serving as an Air Force operations officer.